-Laura Huang is the MBA Class of 1954 Associate Professor of Business Administration at the Harvard Business School.
+Laura Huang is the Associate Professor of Business Administration at the Harvard Business School.
 Laura’s research examines interpersonal relationships and implicit bias in entrepreneurship and in the workplace.
 She is the creator and co-founder of Project Emplify, an initiative dedicated to addressing inequality and disadvantage through personal empowerment.

 Her award-winning research has been featured in the Financial Times, The Wall Street Journal, USA Today, Forbes, and Nature, and she was named one of the 40 Best Business School Professors Under the Age of 40 by Poets & Quants, and to the Thinkers 50 Radar list as one of the leading management thinkers in the world.

 Previously, she held positions in investment banking, consulting, and management, for organizations such as Standard Chartered Bank, IBM Global Services, and Johnson & Johnson.

 Laura holds an MS and BSE in electrical engineering, both from Duke University, an MBA from INSEAD, and a PhD from the University of California, Irvine.
 Her first book is entitled Edge: Turning Adversity into Advantage.
 Sign up and learn more about Project Emplify at: https://projectemplify.org.

 Thursday, July 29

 US/Eastern from 3 :45 PM to 4 :10 PM ( 25 mins )